aamjallow1/wizard/README.md

 > Note: A large amount of the scaffolding for this came from the amazing Sentry
 > wizard, which you can find [here](https://github.com/getsentry/sentry-wizard)
 > 💖

+# Steal this code

+While the wizard works great on its own, we also find the approach used by this project is [a powerful way to improve AI agent coding sessions](envoy post).
+Agents can run CLI tools, which means that conventional code like this can participate in the AI revolution as well – with all the benefits and control that conventional code implies.

+If you want to use this code as a starting place for your own project, here's a quick explainer on its structure.

+## Entrypoint: `run.ts`

+The entrypoint for this tool is `run.ts`.
+Use this file to interpret arguments and set up the general flow of the application.

+## Analytics

+Did you know you can capture PostHog analytics even for ancillary products like a command line tool? `src/utils/analytics.ts` is a great example of how to do it.

+This file wraps `posthog-node` with some convenience functions to set up an analytics session and log events.
+We can see the usage and outcomes of this wizard alongside all of our other PostHog product data, and this is very powerful.
+For example: we could show in-product surveys to people who have used the wizard to improve the experience.

+## Leave rules behind

+Supporting agent sessions after we leave is important.
+There are plenty of ways to break or misconfigure PostHog, so guarding against this is key.

+`src/utils/rules/add-editor-rules.ts` demonstrates how to dynamically construct rules files and store them in the project's `.cursor/rules` directory.

+## Prompts and LLM interactions

+LLM agent sessions are *anti-deterministic*: really, anything can happen.

+But using LLMs for code generation is really advantageous: they can interpret existing code at scale and then modify it reliably.

+*If* they are well prompted.

+`src/lib/prompts.ts` demonstrates how to wrap a deterministic fence around a chaotic process.
+Every wizard session gets the same prompt, tailored to the specific files in the project.

+These prompts are channeled using `src/utils/query.ts` to an LLM interface we host.
+This gives us more control: we can be certain of the model version and provider which interprets the prompts and modifies the files.
+This way, we can find the right tools for the job and again, apply them consistently.

+When we make improvements, these are available instantly to all users of the wizard, no training delays or other ambiguity.

+## Publishing your tool

+To make your version of a tool usable with a one-line `npx` command:

+1. Edit `package.json`, especially details like `name`, `version`.
+2. Run `[npm publish](https://docs.npmjs.com/cli/v7/commands/npm-publish)` from your project directory
+3. Now you can run it with `npx yourpackagename`